alamedyang/natlang-parser/README.md

 Examples:

 - `if button SQUARE is currently pressed then goto successScript`
-- `if button SQUARE is currently not pressed then goto successScript`
 - `if button SQUARE is not currently pressed then goto successScript`

 #### CHECK_WARP_STATE